 The League of Women Voters of Edina (LWVE), a nonpartisan political organization, encourages the informed and active participation in government, and influences public policy through education and advocacy.
 The League has approximately 100 men and women members and is part of the State League and National League of Women Voters.
 The League of Women Voters of Edina has had an active role in Edina since 1954.

-Thursday, December 12, 9:45 - 11:30 AM, Edina Senior Center
+Thursday, April 10, 9:45 - 11:30 AM at the Edina Senior Center

-Saturday, December 14, 9:45 - 11:30 AM, Edina City Hall
+Saturday, April 12, 9:45 - 11:30 AM at Edina City Hall

 League of Women Voters Edina |

 Like us on Facebook for updates and more information!